Chromosomal and Genetic Conditions

 A lipomyelomeningocele (pronounced lipo-my-elo-men-IN-go-seal) is a birth defect that affects a child’s backbone (spine).

-A lipomyelomeningocele is a fatty mass that is located under the skin on the child’s back.
-It is usually located in the middle of the back.
-The mass goes inward to the spinal canal.
-A lipomyelomeningocele is covered in skin.
-You can usually see it on the outside of the child's body.
-It looks like a large lump.
+A lipomyelomeningocele is a fatty mass under the skin on the child’s back.
+It is usually in the middle of the back.
+The mass attaches to the spinal cord and may slowly pull on the cord.

 Lipomyelomeningocele in Children

 Lipomyelomeningoceles are present when a baby is born (congenital).

 Lipomyelomeningoceles happen in only 1 to 2 of every 10,000 babies born in the United States.
 It is slightly more common in girls.

 Babies develop lipomyelomeningoceles early in their mother’s pregnancy – during the fourth to sixth week.
 There is no known cause.
 The genes babies get from their parents do not play a role.
 It is not caused by mothers getting too little folic acid during pregnancy.